vikasyadav097/AI-Powered-Notes-Summarizer/README.md

 - **CI/CD Integration:** Automated deployment pipeline for seamless updates and feature releases.

 Perfect for anyone looking to enhance productivity and manage information more effectively!

+Contributing
+Feel free to open issues or submit pull requests for improvements or bug fixes.

+License
+This project is licensed under the MIT License.